 In our opinion, hiking is one of the best ways to explore the outdoors.
 There is nothing like taking in the view after a challenging hike.
 But as a hiker, you will be faced with many challenges and we want you to be equipped with the knowledge to take on anything.

-Mittens & Warm Hat – When hiking in colder seasons, always bring these two essentials.
+- Mittens and / or Warm Hat – When hiking in colder seasons, always bring these two essentials.
 While you might be warm when moving, you will cool down pretty quickly when stopping for a rest or a snack.
 Temperatures at altitude are usually much colder as well so it’s nice to have something to keep you warm while you enjoy the view.

-Insect Repellent – Mark is always eaten alive by bugs no matter where we hike.
-Insect repellent has become a staple for us because there is nothing that ruins your days faster than itchy bites everywhere.
+- Insect Repellent – Mark is always eaten alive by bugs no matter where we hike.
+This has become a staple for us because there is nothing that ruins your days faster than itchy bites everywhere.
 Take this one seriously and read recent trail reviews on All Trails to see if the hike will be ‘buggy’.

 We know, hiking gear isn’t cheap!
 It’s taken us years to build up our collection and we still have many items to buy.